marco-giunta/msc_thesis/README.md

-# Marco Giunta's MSc thesis
+# MSc thesis
- Thesis and presentation sources for MSc in Physics of Data @ UniPD
+ Thesis and presentation sources for MSc in Physics of Data @ UniPD by Marco Giunta

 Up-to-date files on overleaf:
 * [MSc Thesis](https://www.overleaf.com/read/wpkbfsqdqcwp "MSc thesis on overleaf")